RoRoDestroyer/pwn-college-portfolio/Linux-Luminarium/Pondering-Paths/06-Explicit-Relative-Paths-From-Forward-Slash.md

 [What I Learned]:

 Reinforced relative paths and `cd` command.
-Learned the first implicit term `.`; Second term comes in later lessons.
+Learned the first implicit term `.`; Second implicit term, `..`, means to go backwards in the file hierarchy.

 Status: ✓ Completed on pwn.college